w3c/mediacapture-main/editors_notes.md

 ## tidy --quiet y -utf8 --vertical-space y --tidy-mark n -indent -wrap 80
 tidy -config config.tidy getusermedia.html

+Note that any empty elements will be removed, so if you want to keep, for example, the <dd /> tags you will need to either a) change them before tidy to something like <dd>&nbsp;</dd> and then change them back afterwards, or
+b) add them back in manually after tidy

 To Generate a Version
 ---------------------